jrainey12/darts_cv/README.md

 Included is a basic implementation of X01 and a implementation of cricket is in progress.
 Other games may be added in the future.

-This method uses two raspberry pi cameras each with a pi camera.
+This method uses two raspberry pi's each with a pi camera.
 Two usb webcams could also be used and this would probably allow a single Pi to be used with some modification of the code.

 This is still a work in progress and will likely not work as is.
 There are many areas that still need work including the segmentation and detection for the impact point of the darts.